lusso-restaurant/Lusso/README.md

 ## 🎨 Design System Features

-Our ultra-modular design system provides theme-aware components that automatically adapt using CSS custom properties, enabling seamless switching between Luxury, Dark, and Minimal themes with zero JavaScript overhead.
+Our ultra-modular design system provides theme-aware components that automatically adapt using CSS custom properties, enabling seamless switching between Light and Dark themes with zero JavaScript overhead.
 For a complete guide to design tokens and themes, see [DESIGN-SYSTEM.md](lusso-static/DESIGN-SYSTEM.md).

 ## 📁 Project Structure